Pandemic Emergency Respite Services

 COVID-19 has impacted our usual protocols and criteria for accepting and serving clients with development disabilities on an emergency basis.
 The safety and health of our clients and staff is always the highest priority at Rising Treetops, and as a result we are accepting referrals and requests for emergency respite services from care managers, OPWDD family support staff and directly from families with the following strict criteria in place for such a placement:

 2. Clients must have emergency placement needs of at least 18 days (we have reduced this from our previous requirements of longer stays as a result of our requirement of clients being vaccinated).
-OPWDD-funded clients must be pre-approved for the hours necessary to be provided site-based overnight respite services at Rising Treetops for at least 28 days, OR if a private placement the full cost of the service must be paid in advance.
+OPWDD-funded clients must be pre-approved for the hours necessary to be provided site-based overnight respite services at Rising Treetops for at least 18 days, OR if a private placement the full cost of the service must be paid in advance.

 3. Clients must not require 1:1 personal care.

 4. Clients must be in good health and not have any medically-fragile conditions, especially any that are considered immunocompromised.

 All direct support professionals at Rising Treetops are live-in staff and will be on-site and not leaving the facility for at least 14 days prior to caring for any clients and throughout the clients’ emergency respite placement at Rising Treetops.

-If you are a care manager, family support staff or a family caregiver and would like to discuss a specific emergency respite placement during the COVID-19 pandemic that fits ALL of these criteria between late September and early June, please contact Rising Treetops at 732-531-0215 or 804-467-9319, or email email@example.com.
+If you are a care manager, family support staff or a family caregiver and would like to discuss a specific placement during the COVID-19 pandemic that fits ALL of these criteria between late September and early June, please contact Rising Treetops at 732-531-0215 or email email@example.com.

-We continue to work closely with our local public health department and our partners at New York’s Office of People with Developmental Disabilities and New Jersey’s Department of Human Services to maintain safe and effective protocols at Rising Treetops.
+We continue to monitor our local public health department and our partners at New York’s Office of People with Developmental Disabilities and New Jersey’s Department of Human Services to maintain safe and effective protocols at Rising Treetops.

 Pre COVID-19 (and post COVID-19) Emergency Respite Services